This Maltesers Christmas pudding takes 45 minutes to bake and is an easy, delicious dessert the whole family will devour.

 - 1 bay leaf

-- Toss the cherries in glitter, put on top of the cake and garnish with the bay leaf.
+- Toss the cherries in glitter, put on top of the cake and garnish with the bay leaf, if using.

 Top tips for making this Maltesers Christmas pudding